axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md

 		- Contexts for loudness — contexts for quietness.
 Public speaking — sacred dance spaces.
 		- (× <a href="#^contrasts-amplify">Juxtaposition</a>: successive contrasts amplify differences; [Chekhov]({% link 0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md %}))
 		- (× [Psychedelics Revealing]({% link 0-book-review/_posts/2025-03-10-aidan-lyon-psychedelic-experience-revealing-mind-summary.md %}#^turn-up-music-turn-down-noise): "Turn up the music or turn down the noise")
-	- **Create a piece for your favourite artist to perform it** — or for an artist very different from you to perform it.
+	- **Create a piece for your favourite artist to perform** — or for an artist very different from you to perform.
 		- (× <a href="#^delegate-execution">Delegate execution</a>) (× "à la manière de")
 		- (× Being temporarily in somebody else's mind: read memoirs.)
 	- **Paint a picture.** Use different senses to inspire.
 Start from the atmosphere (× [Chekhov]({% link 0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md %}))